inconsistent-dg/AC-Modding/ACNH/NHSE.md

 ## **Editing Field Goods**

-Clicking on `Edit Map...` and then `Edit Field Goods` allows you to edit your field goods. <span data-audio-url="../assets/misc/frank.mp3" data-audio-url="../assets/misc/franker.mp3" data-audio-url="../assets/misc/frankerfz.mp3">I'll be frank,</span> I'm not sure what editing any of these does.
-Some of them might be related to the [Edit Player...](#edit-player) Misc options, but I wouldn't know.
+Clicking on `Edit Map...` and then `Edit Field Goods` allows you to edit your field goods. <span data-audio-url="../assets/misc/frank.mp3" data-audio-url="../assets/misc/franker.mp3" data-audio-url="../assets/misc/frankerfz.mp3">I'll be frank,</span> I'm not sure what some of these do.
+Though changing your native fruit was touched up on earlier in the guide, in the [Editing Misc...](#editing-misc) options.

 <script>
 $("[data-audio-url]").each(